mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> How fresh and new!

-Sun Face Buddha, Moon Face Buddha is how fresh and new, because ... it’s pretty rare to hear “Sun Face Buddha, Moon Face Buddha.”
+Sun Face Buddha, Moon Face Buddha is “how fresh and new,” because ... it’s pretty rare to hear “Sun Face Buddha, Moon Face Buddha.”
 There are lots of Buddhas, but he has never heard of “Sun Face Buddha” or “Moon Face Buddha”; that’s why Engo says, “how fresh and new!”

 But [it is] not necessarily [a] name.
-He said “Sun Face Buddha” or “Moon Face Buddha”; that means [whether] his life is long [or] his life it short, it doesn’t matter: just a Buddha.
+He said “Sun Face Buddha” or “Moon Face Buddha”; that means [whether] his life is long [or] his life it short, it doesn’t matter – just a Buddha.
 He can live long, or he has to die.
 If he has to die now, [does] his body disappear completely, no life anymore?
 Or can he still dwell in nirvana, eternity?
 Whatever you say, it doesn’t hit the mark.

 If it is true, where can he live?
 That is Buddha.